 Know to your core that the best things in life aren’t things, and until you give up the idea of happiness being somewhere else, you’ll never find it.

 Give of yourself and give of your time.
 The only thing we take from this world when we leave is what we gave away.
 Now is a great time to start giving.
 Your life will truly begin when you stop expecting the world to give you something and you start trying to figure out what you can give to the world.

 Share your happiness.
 Count your blessings.
 And when all else fails, follow directions.

 Know that life is short, but it’s the longest thing we’ll ever do.
-So have fun, be kind, and call your parents.
+You’ll be doubly blessed if you can make your life passion-filled and purposeful.
+Have fun, be kind, and call your parents.